Amina Edris

 Show more

-Showcasing her artistic flexibility in lesser-known repertoire, Amina Edris has received extensive acclaim as Glycère (Sapho) with Washington Concert Opera, Berthe (Le prophète) at the Bard Opera Festival, Beatriz (The Exterminating Angel) at Opéra national de Paris and for her creation of the role of Cleopatra in the world premiere of John Adams’ Antony and Cleopatra which inaugurated San Francisco Opera’s centennial season.
-Demonstrating her musical versatility and virtuosity, Edris made early debuts as La Folie (Platée) under the baton of Marc Minkowski at Opéra national de Paris, and at Grand-Théâtre de Genève as Fatime (Les Indes galantes), conducted by Leonardo Garcia Alarcon.
+Amina Edris has demonstrated an extensive artistic range in lesser-known repertoire, receiving great acclaim as Glycère in Sapho with Washington Concert Opera, Berthe in Le prophète at Bard Opera Festival, Beatriz in The Exterminating Angel at Opéra national de Paris and for her creation of the role of Cleopatra in the world premiere of John Adams’ Antony and Cleopatra which inaugurated San Francisco Opera’s centennial season.
+In early debuts as La Folie in Platée under the baton of Marc Minkowski at Opéra national de Paris, and at Grand-Théâtre de Genève as Fatime in Les Indes galantes, conducted by Leonardo García-Alarcón, Edris revealed herself as an artist whose technical brilliance is matched by an instinctive dramatic flair.

-Amina Edris holds a Bachelor of Music from the University of Canterbury New Zealand, a master’s from Wales International Academy of Voice and a post-graduate diploma from San Francisco Conservatory of Music.
-After completing her studies, Amina participated in the Merola Opera Program, subsequently becoming an Adler Fellow at San Francisco Opera.
+Amina Edris holds a Bachelor of Music from the University of Canterbury New Zealand; a master’s from Wales International Academy of Voice, and a post-graduate diploma from San Francisco Conservatory of Music.
+After completing her studies, she participated in the Merola Opera Program, subsequently becoming an Adler Fellow at San Francisco Opera.

 Contacts